19 Things You Wish You Knew Before Traveling to Italy

 READ NEXT

-Ultimate Guide to Traveling to Rome in December
+Ultimate Guide to Winter in Venice

 8. Italians Are Often Undecided